lulkebit/Planet-Simultation-Python/README.md

 # Planet-Simultation-Python
-A basic planet simulation of some planets of our solar system
+A pretty accurate planet simulation of some planets in our solar system